DeepLabCut/DeepLabCut/README.md

 # DeepLabCut

 Welcome to the DeepLabCut repository, a toolbox for markerless tracking of body parts of animals in lab settings performing various tasks, like [trail tracking](https://vnmurthylab.org/), [reaching in mice](http://www.mousemotorlab.org/) and various Drosophila behaviors during egg-laying (see [Mathis et al.](https://arxiv.org/abs/1804.03142v1) for details).
 There is, however, nothing specific that makes the toolbox only applicable to these tasks and/or species.
 The toolbox has also already been successfully applied to [rats](http://www.mousemotorlab.org/deeplabcut), humans, various fish species, bacteria, leeches, various robots, and [race horses](http://www.mousemotorlab.org/deeplabcut).
+Please check out [www.mousemotorlab.org/deeplabcut](https://www.mousemotorlab.org/deeplabcut/) for video demonstrations of automated tracking.

 <p align="center">
 <img src="docs/images/githubfig-01-01.png" width="90%">
 </p>

-Please check out [www.mousemotorlab.org/deeplabcut](https://www.mousemotorlab.org/deeplabcut/) for video demonstrations of automated tracking.

 This work utilizes the feature detectors (ResNet + readout layers) of one of the state-of-the-art algorithms for human pose estimation by [Insafutdinov et al.](https://arxiv.org/abs/1605.03170), called DeeperCut, which inspired the name for our toolbox (see references below).

-In our preprint we *demonstrate that those feature detectors can be trained with few labeled images to achieve excellent tracking accuracy* for various body parts in lab tasks.
+In our paper we *demonstrate that those feature detectors can be trained with few labeled images to achieve human-level tracking accuracy* for various body parts in lab tasks.
 Please check it out:

 "[Markerless tracking of user-defined features with deep learning](https://arxiv.org/abs/1804.03142v1)" by Alexander Mathis, Pranav Mamidanna, Taiga Abe, Kevin M. Cury, Venkatesh N. Murthy, Mackenzie W. Mathis* and Matthias Bethge*

 ## News:

 - Ed Yong covered DeepLabCut and interviewed several users for the [Atlantic](https://www.theatlantic.com/science/archive/2018/07/deeplabcut-tracking-animal-movements/564338).
-- All the documentation is now organized in a [website format](https://alexemg.github.io/DeepLabCut)!
+- All the documentation is now (also) organized in a [website format](https://alexemg.github.io/DeepLabCut)!
 - We added a simplified installation procedure including a conda environments & a Docker container.
 See [Installation guide](docs/installation.md)
 - Thanks to [Richard Warren](https://github.com/rwarren2163) for checking the compatability of the code in Windows.
 It works!
 - We added **"quick guides"** for training and for the evaluation tools that we provide with the package.
 We still recommend becoming familiar with the code base via the demo (below) first.